1. What is Big Data?

-Answer: Hive natively supports text file format, however hive also has support for other binary formats.
+Answer: Hive natively supports the text file format, however, hive also has support for other binary formats.
 Hive supports Sequence, Avro, RCFiles.

-Sequence files :-General binary format. splittable, compressible and row oriented. a typical example can be. if we have lots of small file, we may use sequence file as a container, where file name can be a key and content could stored as value. it support compression which enables huge gain in performance.
+Sequence files: -General binary format. splittable, compressible and row-oriented. a typical example can be. if we have lots of small files, we may use a sequence file as a container, where filename can be a key and content could store as value. it supports compression which enables huge gain in performance.

-RCFiles :-Record columnar file, it’s a column oriented storage file. it breaks table in row split. in each split stores that value of first row in first column and followed sub subsequently..
+files: -Record columnar file, it’s a column-oriented storage file. it breaks table in row split. in each split stores that value of the first row in the first column and followed sub subsequently.

-Answer: The main configuration parameters which users need to specify in “MapReduce” framework are:
+Answer: The main configuration parameters which users need to specify in the “MapReduce” framework are:

 Answer: There are three main tombstone markers used for deletion in HBase.
 They are-